-The relentless pressure of today’s working environments doesn’t help.
+The relentless pressure of today’s working environments doesn’t help; with staff burnout becoming rife across many industries.
 Faced with impossible deadlines and demanding targets, managers are often forced to retreat into ‘fire-fighting’ mode and have to hope their teams will just get on with it.
 Employees find themselves with precious little time to pause for a moment and think about what they really expect from their managers – and whether this is realistic.

-Of course the best managers understand that they need to prioritise spending time with their team – because frequent communication, direction and support are by far the best ways to get the most out of people.
+Of course, the best managers understand that they need to prioritise spending time with their team – because frequent communication, having meaningful conversations, direction and support are by far the best ways to get the most out of people.
 As importantly, good employees understand that the relationship is two way, and that communication, direction (where appropriate) and support from their side is important too.

 So, do you recognise this divide in your own organisation – and what are you doing to address it?
 Are there initiatives that have worked for you that you’d be prepared to share?
 If so, please send them our way (or tweet us your views to @cezanneHR).